Phase-separated lipid vesicles: continuum modeling, simulation, and validation: Validation against experimental data

-The reader interested in the details of the experimental set-up is referred to \cite{wang2022lipid}.
 For the numerical results, we considered a mesh with 225822 active degrees of freedom (193086 for $\bu_h$ and 10912 for $p_h$, $c_h$, and $\mu_h$).
 The time step $\Delta t$ adaptively varies from $\Delta t=$4$\times 10^{-6}$ s during the fast initial phase of spinodal decomposition to about $\Delta t=$8$\times 10^{-4}$ s during the later slow phase of lipid domain coarsening and growth, and up to $\Delta t= 4$ s when the process is close to equilibrium (around 4000 s).
 In order to model an initially homogenous liposome, the surface fraction $c_0$ is defined as a realization of Bernoulli random variable~$c_\text{rand} \sim \text{Bernoulli}({a_D})$ with mean value ${a_D}$, i.e.,~we set:

 As mentioned above, we set ${a_D}=0.71$ for the 1:2:25\% composition and ${a_D}=0.29$ for the 1:1:15\% composition.
 For each composition, we ran 10 numerical simulations.

 Let us start with a qualitative comparison between images acquired with epi-fluorescence microscopy and images obtained from post-processing the numerical results.
 Fig.~\ref{fig:qualitative} shows such comparison for compositions 1:2:25\% and 1:1:15\%.
 Small quantities of dye have been added to the GUVs so that the $L_o$ phase is colored in green, while the red regions represent the $L_d$ phase.
 The colors for the numerical results have been chosen accordingly.
 Overall, from Fig.~\ref{fig:qualitative} we see an excellent qualitative agreement between experiments and simulations.